zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 ## Purpose
 Entity Framework is reputed to be very slow when saving multiple entities!
 The performance issue is mainly due to the **DetectChanges** method and the number of database round-trip.

-By example for SQL Server, for every entity you save, a database round-trip must be performed.
+For example for SQL Server, for every entity you save, a database round-trip must be performed.
 So, if you need to insert 10000 entities, then 10000 database round-trips will be performed which makes the process **INSANELY** slow.

-Entity Framework Extensions in counterpart only requires a few database round-trips which greatly helps to improve the performance.
+Entity Framework Extensions, by contrast, only requires a few database round-trips which greatly helps to improve the performance.

 ## BulkSaveChanges Method

 **BulkSaveChanges** method is the upgraded version of **SaveChanges**.

-All changes made in the context are persisted in the database but way faster by reducing the number of database round-trip required!
+All changes made in the context are persisted in the database but way faster by reducing the number of database round-trips required!

 BulkSaveChanges supports everything: